Sometimes it’s just not feasible or desirable to train outdoors. Brooks Beasts coach Danny Mackey shares a sweat-inducing routine you can do inside.

 Work(out) from home

 Bad weather?
-Traveling in an area that lacks familiar or safe running paths?
+Travelling in an area that lacks familiar or safe running paths?
 Alien invasion?
 Whatever your reason for taking your training indoors, we’ve got your back.
 Having a set indoor routine can keep you on track to hit any running goal.

 If you’re planning on working out indoors, be sure to make extra room to move.
 No one likes stubbed toes and bumped knees.
 Plus, clearing out some space will give you a full range of motion so you can make the most of stretches and exercises.
 The indoors are typically warmer, too, so opt for lighter gear.